qwazr/cluster/docs/10-java-library.md

 Embedded in your JAVA service
 =============================

-This is an example is also a test unit available in [ClusterServerExample](https://github.com/qwazr/cluster/blob/master/src/test/java/com/qwazr/cluster/ClusterServerExample.java)
+This example is also a test unit that can be viewed here :
+[ClusterServerExample](https://github.com/qwazr/cluster/blob/master/src/test/java/com/qwazr/cluster/ClusterServerExample.java)